College Organizational Structure

 Havelock-Cherry Point Campus, Military Affairs & Workforce Development Unit

 Charged with oversight of all academic and training programs including both credit (Curriculum) and non-credit (Workforce Development/Continuing Education) offerings at the Havelock-Cherry Point Campus, and all non-credit (Workforce Development/Continuing Education) offerings on the New Bern Campus, the Vice President of Havelock-Cherry Point Campus, Military Affairs & Workforce Development assures that the academic and educational support programs and services are of highest quality and standards.
-The Vice President serves as a liaison between the President and all faculty and staff at the Havelock-Cherry Point Campus.

 Office of Institutional Advancement